 - Quality of education: Accrediting agencies exist to ensure schools provide a quality education to students.
 Online Graduate Programs that are not accredited will not have the benefit of this oversight.
 The U.S. Department of Education recognizes several regional accrediting agencies, as well as the Council for Higher Education Accreditation (CHEA) and the Distance Education Accrediting Commission (DEAC).

 GradSchools.com partners with only accredited schools so you can be comfortable searching our site for your online graduate degree.

-With the variety of online graduate programs, there are a few features you might evaluate when choosing with online graduate school to attend.
+With the variety of online graduate programs, there are a few features and prerequisites you might evaluate when choosing with online graduate school to attend.
 These are:

 - Decide how specialized you want to be.
-For example, you may want to keep your options open and simply pursue an MBA.
-Or, you may want to get more specific and pursue an MBA that focus' on Marketing or some other are of Business.
+For example, you may want to keep your options open and simply pursue an Master of Business Administration.
+Or, you may want to get more specific and pursue a degree that focuses on Marketing, Healthcare, Public Health, Cybersecurity or some other area.

 - What are you going to use the degree for?
 If your desire is to focus on research it may be more appropriate to pursue accredited Online Doctoral Programs vs an Online Masters programs

 - Are you looking for an accelerated program or program that may accept life experience for credits?
 Ask colleges you are interested in if they offer these options